 After removing any unnecessary stress and eating a well balanced diet you can add nutritional supplements to help the adrenal glands recover.
 Herbal adaptogens like eleuthero, rhodiola, licorice and ashwaganda help the adrenal glands to be more flexible – turning on and off when needed.
 Vitamin C, zinc and the B vitamins help with adrenal function.

 Recovering from adrenal fatigue requires you to shut off the stress response with stress management, healthy hypoallergenic foods and sleep.
 Special supplements can be added to support the process.
-This is a quick overview of my 5 step process to recover from adrenal fatigue – sleep, blood sugar, allergies, stress management and nourishment and adaptogens all work together to bring your health back into line and help you recover from the stress of this year.
+This is a quick overview of my 5 step process to recover from adrenal fatigue – sleep, blood sugar, allergies, stress management, nourishment and adaptogens all work together to bring your health back into line and help you recover from the stress of this year.